 - How to generate credible deceptive data

-- Creating deceptive accounts in Linux, Wordpress, Active Directory and in memory
+- Creating deceptive accounts in Linux, Wordpress, and Active Directory, and in memory

-- Responder, router, wireless deception plus TCP Tarpit with port redirection
+- Undertaking responder, router, and wireless deception plus TCP Tarpit with port redirection

 - Active attack response

 Deceptive Accounts and Credentials